-Intangible assets with determinable lives consist of customer relationships, internally developed software and the Simmons & Company International ("Simmons") trade name that are amortized over their original estimated useful lives ranging from two to eight years.
+Intangible assets with determinable lives consist of customer relationships, internally developed software and the Simmons & Company International trade name that are amortized over their original estimated useful lives ranging from one to eight years.
 The pattern of amortization reflects the timing of the realization of the economic benefits of such intangible assets.
+The Sandler trade name is an indefinite-lived intangible asset, which is not amortized and is evaluated annually, at a minimum, or on an interim basis if events or circumstances indicate a possible inability to realize the carrying amount.